 Elementary-age kids will love this colorful Christmas event at Crayola Experience, complete with multiple holiday activities, including a life-size snowglobe, Christmas light show, a Save Santa adventure, and more.
 Kids enjoy the indoor color playground and dozens of hands-on activity stations offered year round.

 Gaylord Palms is a holiday lover's delight!
 Photo courtesy of Gaylord Palms

 Things to Do During Winter Break in Orlando: Christmas in the Air

 12. Christmas at Gaylord Palms — Kissimmee

 There are so many holiday activities at Gaylord Palms!
 Have a great time with the Christmas light displays, taking photos with Santa, watching Cirque: Spirit of Christmas, ice tubing, and experiencing Mission: Save Christmas featuring Elf.

 Enjoy a traditional holiday season, snow included, in Celebration.
 Photo courtesy of Town of Celebration

-Through New Year's Eve this annual event brings nightly snowfall to Florida.
-Stroll the streets of downtown Celebration while enjoying Charles Dickens-style carolers, horse-drawn carriage rides, ice skating, train rides, and seasonal performances that give guests a truly traditional holiday experience.
+Through New Year's Eve, this annual event brings nightly snowfall to Florida.
+Stroll the streets of downtown Celebration while enjoying Charles Dickens-style carolers, horse-drawn carriage rides, ice skating, train rides, and seasonal performances.